Anti-Trump protesters turn out to rallies in New York, Washington and other cities across country

 “We’re supposed to have three equal branches of government and to have the executive branch become so strong,” she said.
 “I mean, it’s just unbelievable.”

-Associated Press reporters Claire Rush in Oregon, Joseph Frederick in New York, Rodrique Ngowi in Massachusetts and Nathan Ellgren in Washington contributed to this story.
+Associated Press reporters Claire Rush in Oregon, Joseph Frederick in New York, Rodrique Ngowi in Massachusetts, Nathan Ellgren in Washington and Meg Kinnard in Columbia, South Carolina contributed to this story.